ern0/posixino/README.md

 then link them together.

-Quick-and-dirty: you may include `posixino.cpp`, so you will compile your sketch with Posixino as a single program.
+Quick-and-dirty: you may include `posixino.cpp`, so you will compile your sketch and Posixino as a single program.

 ### Coverage ###